Articles

 Labs consume resources at an alarming rate.
 They use five times more water and ten times more energy than standard office buildings.
 They also generate ten times more waste.
 This environmental impact demands urgent attention.

 One critical area for improvement is plastic use.
 Labs generate substantial plastic waste, much of which ends up in landfills or incinerators.
-But there's hope.
-A growing movement towards "plastic circularity" offers innovative solutions to this pressing issue.
+However, a growing movement towards "plastic circularity" offers promising solutions to this pressing issue.

 What is Plastic Circularity?